Sims 4 Studio

 Hello Amazons!
 Do you like to discover new faces, new adventures, new landscapes?
 And as simmers, do you also like to discover new tricks that are super practical, super easy and that save you precious time with your game?

-So come on, take my arm, I'll take you to the RE-discovery of The Sims 4 Studio!
+So, come, take my arm, I'll take you to the RE-discovery of the Sims 4 Studio !

 But what is the Sims 4 Studio?
 In fact, it's a software program for The Sims 4, which the creators use to create customized content (recolorations of clothes, in-game objects, pose creations...) for the fourth installment of The Sims 4.
-But recently, a topic created by NibletteI discovered a new facet of it!
+But recently, a topic created by NibletteI've discovered a whole new side to it!

-So I learned that thanks to this little magic software, you can also easily visualize in 3D the CC you downloaded, and decide if you like it or not, if you keep it or not.
-Because yes, in addition to viewing it, you can also manipulate it, to correct it for example (Grrr, that damn "script error") or even delete it super easily, if you don't want it anymore.
+So I've learned that, thanks to this magical little program, you can also easily visualize the CC you've downloaded in 3D, and decide whether you like it or not, whether you want to keep it or not.
+Because yes, in addition to viewing it, you can also manipulate it, to correct it for example (Grrr, that damn "script error") or simply delete it super-easily, if you don't want it anymore.
 Nice, isn't it?

-You want to know more, right?
-Then let's hear from the people who know best: the power users!
-It's your turn, experts!
+Want to know more?
+Well, let's hear from the people who know best: the power users!
+It's your turn, specialists!

 - Linette

-First of all, Choute tells us a little bit more about this software that she LOVES!
+First of all, Choute tells us a little more about this software that she A-DO-RE!

 1/ Hello Choute!
 On the topic about the S4S, you say you love it.
-Why do you love it so much?
+Why do you feel so strongly about it?

 The Sims4Studio is simply magical!
-I'm a compulsive dowloader, so I download everything!
-But who doesn't get tired of that clown costume that is no longer useful and that was downloaded just to take a picture for a challenge?
-That's where the S4S comes in: I can see all my downloads right away and can sort them out before I even say Motherlode!
+I'm a compulsive dowloader, so I download everything I can get my hands on!
+But who doesn't get fed up with that useless clown costume that was downloaded just to take a photo for a challenge?
+That's where the S4S comes in: I can immediately see all my downloads and sort them out before I've even said Motherlode!

 I don't talk about these downloads that bug: same thing!
 Deleted in one click!

-After that, you still need a minimum of organization.
-I sort my downloads by category so that I can find them better and manage them more easily.
-It's also ZE tool to create your own custom charts!
+After that, you need a minimum of organization.
+I classify my downloads by category so I can find my way around and manage them more easily.
+It's also ZE tool for creating your own personalized charts!

 2/ Is it really that easy to use?

 Yes, it is!
-First of all, it's in French: good point!
+First of all, it's in French: a good point!

 Want to sort your content?
 Go to "My CC", and everything magically appears!

-Do you want to have your own picture with your beautiful face?
-Nothing could be easier: Redefine object, and you create endless paintings!
-Now I have to work on the poses and the CAS.
-In any case, I can only recommend it!
+Would you like to have your own picture with your beautiful face?
+Nothing could be simpler: Redefine object, and you'll create endless pictures!
+Now I need to tackle the poses and CAS.
+In any case, I can't recommend it enough!

-Next, a brand new user, Little_Lams, explains how you can easily fix out-of-date custom content.
+Next, a brand-new user, Little_Lams, explains how you can easily correct out-of-date personalized content.

 1/ Hello Lams.
-You discovered a little while ago that you can sort your CC thanks to Sims4 Studio.
+You recently discovered that you can sort your CC with Sims4 Studio.
 So, what do you think?
 Are you convinced?

-I was looking for an easy way to sort my CC's, because it is a very time consuming process.
+I was looking for an easy way to sort my CCs, because it's a time-consuming process.
 I often tend to delay sorting and the CCs pile up in the meantime.
-I had heard about the Sims 4 Tray Importer, but the idea of having to go through the CUS and put all the corrupted or useless CCs on a sims ... well, I didn't like the idea.
+I'd heard about the Sims 4 Tray Importer, but the idea of having to go through the CUS and put all the corrupted or useless CCs on a sim... well, I didn't really like the idea.

-And then, when I came across the topic written by Niblette (after she gave me the link, following a corrupted CC in my game), I opened the Sims 4 studio immediately.
-I had already downloaded it, to start recoloring paintings one day.
-And that's when I noticed that I had never bothered to explore this program, which is used not only to create, but also to compact CCs together into one package, and also to fix objects after updates.
+And then, when I came across the topic written by Niblette (after she gave me the link, following a corrupted CC in my game), I opened the Sims 4 studio straight away.
+I'd already downloaded it, so one day I'd start recoloring paintings.
+And that's when I noticed that I'd never bothered to explore this program, which is used not only to create, but also to compact CCs together into a single package, and also to fix objects following updates.

-The icing on the cake: you can view all the CCs on a dummy (for the CUS items) or the items in the purchase/construction world.
-You can edit them by choosing not to make them usable for NPCs for example or delete them with a simple click.
-You can even decide to remove some swatches (for the French, we say colors!
-NDLR).
+The icing on the cake: you can view all CCs on mannequins (for CUS items) or purchase/construct world items.
+You can edit them by choosing not to make them usable for NPCs, for example, or delete them with a single click.
+You can even decide to remove certain swatches (for the French, we call them colors!
+Editor's note).

-In short, I was thrilled because sometimes, on a wallpaper kit found at a designer's, only one or two in the batch appealed to me and I found that some elements weighed down my game.
-In the end, I went from over 8GB of content, to less than 5 thanks to this program.
-And still, I haven't finished sorting out.
+In short, I was delighted, because sometimes, out of a wallpaper kit found at a designer's, only one or two in the batch appealed to me, and I found that certain elements weighed down my game.
+In the end, I went from over 8GB of content to less than 5 thanks to this program.
+And I'm still sorting it out.

-In short, I am personally delighted.
-It allows me to save time without having to look for the names of the CCs to be removed in my folder (although it's well sorted by category) and to open my game only to play or to create.
-I must admit that the idea of opening it just to remove CCs...
-I wasn't thrilled at all.
-When I open my game, it's to play or create and not something else.
+Personally, I'm delighted.
+It saves me time without having to look for the names of CCs to remove in my folder (which is well sorted by category), and I can open my game just to play or create.
+I must admit that the idea of opening it just to remove CCs... didn't appeal to me at all.
+When I open my game, it's to play or create and nothing else.

 2/ You also told us that you were able to correct some CC?
 Can you explain us what it consists in?

-Sometimes when you download...
-I would say a mirror or a new lamp, sometimes once you're in the game, you can't use it.
-When that happened to me, I thought I'd just have to wait for an update from the creator.
-This is not always the case, especially when they take a break from sims or stop creation altogether.
-In this case, I was resigned to uninstall the CC.
-But opening Sims 4 Studio is enough to solve the problem.
+Sometimes, when you download...
+I'd say a mirror or a new lamp, once you're in the game, you can't use it.
+When this happened to me, I told myself I'd just have to wait for an update from the creator.
+This isn't always the case, especially when they take a sims break or stop creating altogether.
+In such cases, I had to resign myself to uninstalling the CC.
+But just opening Sims 4 Studio solves the problem.

-A dialog box opens (make sure the right folders are specified) and I click on Run.
+A dialog box opens (make sure the correct folders are specified) and I click on Run.

-When finished, the program tells me how many lamps have been updated and if any of them could not be updated.
-You use the same procedure for the mirrors.
-In the menus you can also see that you can update the bookcases for the toddler patch, fix the televisions for the video games or the children's beds to have the monster under the bed.
+When it's finished, the program tells me how many lamps have been updated and whether any failed.
+You use the same procedure for mirrors.
+In the menus, you can also see that you can update bookcases for the toddler patch, fix televisions for video games or even children's beds to make sure you have the monster under the bed.

 If you ever have a CC that seems corrupted since the update (and that you liked), don't panic.
-Use Sims 4 Studio before throwing it away.
+Use Sims 4 Studio before throwing it in the garbage can.
 In the CUS tab, I click on "Update CAS CC for all genders" and that's it.

-The program will also tell you how many CCs have been updated and if any could not be updated.
+The program will also tell you how many CCs have been updated, and if any could not be.

-It allows to fix compatibility issues after a patch.
-Not always, but it's so simple and fast that it would be stupid not to check if Sims 4 Studio can fix the problem.
+It's a great way of resolving compatibility issues after a patch.
+Not always, but the procedure is so quick and simple that it would be foolish not to check whether or not Sims 4 Studio can fix the problem.

 3/ Did you have any difficulties in learning how to use S4S?

 Honestly?
 Not at all.
 I find it rather easy to use and intuitive.
 But I have to admit that I struggle with English.
-I think that the tool must be more difficult to learn for someone who has no notion of English at all (which is the case for very young players for example).
+I think the tool must be harder to get to grips with for someone who has no notion of English at all (which is the case for very young players, for example).

 As the editor of the Gazette, I will add a precision: The S4S can be easily set to be translated into French.
 Of course all the menus are not translated, far from it, but it's still possible to understand!

-Finally, here is the big part of this article.
-Rope (but no, he's not the big one!), explains in detail all the procedures he uses to sort the CC he downloads, and then compact it so that the game has less files to read, and consequently, is much less slow!
-Hang on, it's dense, but very instructive!
+Finally, here's the main part of this article.
+Rope (but no, he's not the big one!), explains in detail all the procedures he uses to sort the CC he downloads, and then compact it so that the game has fewer files to read, and consequently, crawls a lot less!
+Hang on to your hats, it's dense, but highly instructive!

 1/ Hello Rope.
 We know that your CC is well organized, tidy, sorted.
 Would you be willing to tell us a little more about your organization?